By Paul Guilfoyle

 Because many golfers seem trapped in this idea:

-“Once I’ve finally perfected my swing… then I’ll start working on developing the mental skills to help prevent my mind from getting in my own way.”
+“Once I’ve finally perfected my swing… then I’ll start working on developing the mental skills to stop my mind from getting in my own way.”

 There’s no final point where the game suddenly becomes mistake-free and emotionally secure.